 of the key lever.
 Use the strip of key button felt provided.

 You need to remove the old felt pieces.
-This can be done with a craft knife, or
+This can be done by steaming, or

 you can use our heating iron to bake them so that the glue gives way and they